 Bernard Salt is widely regarded as one of Australia’s leading social commentators by business, the media and the broader community.

-Bernard has popularised demographics through his books, columns and media appearances for 25 years.
-His body of work is encapsulated in six popular best-selling books beginning with The Big Shift published in 2001 through to his most recent work More Decent Obsessions published in 2014.
+Bernard has popularised demographics through his books, columns and media appearances.
+His body of work is summarised in six popular best-selling books.

 He was awarded the Member of the Order of Australia (AM) in the 2017 Australia Day honours.

 For more information about Bernard’s speaking, media and The Demographics Group’s services please contact Fiona Evans, +61 (0)404 875 705.